 May does the same thing, again, without asking.

-At this point, I have to ask….is there something different about the VA’s in later seasons?
+At this point, I have to ask….is there something different about the VA’s in later seasons (Pre dubbing company change, I mean)?
 Eric Stuart and Rachel Lillis sound weird for some reason.

 Kidd breaks away from Brock for a second to make a call in private.
 We learn that she’s actually working for some strange organization with someone named Banks.
 She asks for blueprint information to be sent to her visor in an effort to hunt down Mew.

-Kidd starts to swing around the rooftops of the palace like she’s Spider-man, and man, Kidd’s hair is ridiculous when she’s in her ‘stealth’ outfit.
+Kidd starts to swing around the rooftops of the palace like she’s Spider-Woman, and man, Kidd’s hair is ridiculous when she’s in her ‘stealth’ outfit.
 How does she get through doors?

 She finally spots Mew when it transforms back at the worst time possible.
 There wasn’t even any reason for it to transform back into its original state.
 Kidd sends out her two Weavile to place a transmitter on the Mew.

 The Weavile pursue Mew, freezing all of the other Pokemon besides Pikachu and Meowth because, oh god, wouldn’t want them to actually contribute or anything.

 The Weavile manage to blow Pikachu away by combining their Ice Beams and creating an explosion when combined with Pikachu’s Thunderbolt.
 I do find it rather cute that Meowth not only catches Pikachu, but he carries Pikachu around afterward.
 Granted, yeah, Team Rocket wants to steal him, but I really don’t get any bad vibes from Meowth when he’s doing this.
 Then the Weavile dance and pose like they’re a slightly more graceful version of the Ginyu Force.